rahuljoshua77/Automation-Registration-Import-Repository-Bitbucket/README.md

-# What is Automation Registration Import Repository Bitbucket?
+# What is Automation Registration and Import Repository Bitbucket?

 The tool that can login/registration to Bitbucket + Get OTP + Import Repo with automation by login Gsuite/Gmail.